C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

-Great results!!! less than 2 seconds, obviously, this information isn't secret, it's open source, we could get it from a browser search, but how many seconds or minutes have we gained?
-It's quite easy becoming a fan of using cURL+Grep and learning regex.
+Great result!!!
+I timed it, it took less than 2 seconds.<br> It's quite easy becoming a fan of using cURL+Grep and learning about regex (regular expressions)

 <br>

-I really like the Spiderfoot explanation in regards to this cURL and grep command:
+I enjoyed reading the Spiderfoot explanation in regards to this cURL + grep command:

 <br>

 >The curl command simply prints the HTTP response to https://www.spiderfoot.net, and the grep command contains a regular expression (regex) that finds and prints all emails within the source code.
 You can see that in this case, it found one, support@spiderfoot.net.
 A similar process could be followed to extract other information such as phone numbers, names, hostnames, etc.

 <br>

-We were born with brains that need to be used each day, please don't make the mistake or to be lazy by just copying and pasting commands, learn what you are doing and why you are doing, this is why I am taking the time to explain each command, I used to be that guy, and I would copy/paste commands that work, without understanding the commands.
-This means if you want to adapt or tweak the commands for something else, you would be left stranded.
-Take time to analyze another Regex string that works for discovering emails:
+Let's take a minute to analyze another Regex string that works for discovering emails:

 <br>

-How is an email structured: support[1]@[2]spiderfoot[3].[4]com[5]
+How an email is structured: support[1]@[2]spiderfoot[3].[4]com[5]

 <br>

 `[a-zA-Z0-9._-]\+@[a-zA-Z]\+.[a-zA-Z]\+`

-- [1] [a-zA-Z0-9._-] The text before the @ can be lowercase a-z, uppercase A-Z, numbers 0-9, a period, underscore or hyphen
+- [1] [a-zA-Z0-9._-] The text/username before the @ can be lowercase a-z, uppercase A-Z, numbers 0-9, a period, underscore or hyphen
 - [2] [\+@] Obviously, this can only be an @ sign, `\+` this just means we want to combine the pattern without breaking it
-- [3] [a-zA-Z] Same as number 1, we can see here this regex string has not included numbers, you could have numbers in a domain name so I prefer the string o spiderfoot.
+- [3] [a-zA-Z] Same as number 1, we can see here that this regex string does not include numbers, you could have numbers in a domain name, I prefer the string of Spiderfoot.
 - [4] [\+.]
-Obviously we know there is always a period before a `com` or `net` or `org` or `us` or `gov`, whatever ;-)
+We know there is always a period/dot `.` before a `com` or `net` or `org` or `us` or `gov`, whatever 🤓
-- [5] [a-zA-Z] letter for com or whatever else.
+- [5] [a-zA-Z] Lowercase or Uppercase letter for com or net/org/us/io/gov/app/it (as above).

 <br>

-I haven't talked about the -s command that Spiderfoot used, it just means silent, and you can do -s or --silent to implement it, it does not show the progress meter or error messages but will still output the data ✔️
+Remember also that the `-s` command that Spiderfoot used means silent, and you can do `-s` or `--silent` to implement it, it does not show the progress meter or error messages but will still output the data ✔️

 <br>